Muhammad-Suleman-Talib/Robotics_book_frontend/book-site/docs/part5/chapter4.md

 ## Code Example: Simple Object Classifier for Robotics

 In robotics, machine learning is frequently used for perception tasks, such as classifying objects from sensor data.
-Here’s a very basic pseudocode example of a simple object classifier that might be used to identify an object a robot observes.
+Here�s a very basic pseudocode example of a simple object classifier that might be used to identify an object a robot observes.
 This example simplifies many complexities but illustrates the core idea.

 ```python
 import numpy as np